 The Problem: Dark Circles

-The Cover: There are two good options here, either a light-reflecting, radiant formula or a denser, buildable concealer.
+The Solution: There are two good options here, either a light-reflecting, radiant formula or a denser, buildable concealer.
 Brightening formulas work to lighten the under eye area so are brilliant if you’re tired or have blocked sinuses which can cause the area to swell and look darker.
-These concealers also tend to have a lightweight formula that doesn’t settle in fine lines; we like By Terry Touche Veloutée as it offers radiance without too much of a sheen.
-If you have dark circles that are always visible, even after 8 hours sleep, then you might want to try something that actively conceals inherent darkness and masks the thinness of the skin in this area.
-The versatile Kevyn Aucoin The Sensual Skin Enhancer can be built up to hide away the darkest circles and can also be mixed with moisturiser for an all-over base.
+These concealers also tend to have a lightweight formula that doesn’t settle in fine lines; we like Hourglass Airbrush Vanish Concealer as it offers long-lasting radiance, doesn’t crease and is available in 22 shades.

 The Problem: Blemishes

 The Solution: Sometimes covering a spot with a heavy concealer can make it all the more obvious.
 Avoid that tell-tale cakey, flaky look while toning down redness and hiding away blemishes by choosing an ultra-smooth formula.
 Nars Soft Matte Concealer uses soft blurring technology to hide imperfections weightlessly and seamlessly.
 Plus, it lasts all day.

 The Solution: If you suffer from rosacea or areas of redness, you might find traditional concealers aggravate the problem.
 Fortunately the new formulas contain skin-friendly ingredients and advanced pigments that are unlikely to cause irritation.
 The all-natural and highly moisturising RMS “Un” Cover-Up Concealer has a base of gentle coconut oil but still works well to camouflage red areas.